 We secure your Solar Loan through a lien on the solar equipment itself by filing a UCC-1, or Uniform Commercial Code Financing Statement, and county fixture filing.
 The filings are not a lien against your home, so we do not hold any interest in your home (first, second, or otherwise).
 You will, however, find a UCC-1 fixture filing in the state and county records for your property.
 However it specifically states it is a lien against the solar system only.
 We file and record the UCC-1 to protect our rights as the financier of the system.
 It protects our security interest in the system, against any other lenders, creditors or buyers who might try to claim otherwise.

 If you have any questions about the UCC-1 or county fixture filings, please contact us at firstname.lastname@example.org

 I WANT TO SELL MY HOME.
 WHAT DO I DO ABOUT MY GOODLEAP LOAN?

 In the vast majority of cases, homeowners choose to pay off the remaining balance of the GoodLeap loan through the sale of their home.

 However, if the new homeowner wishes to assume the loan, he/she must apply to qualify for a GoodLeap loan.
-If the new homeowner is approved, then he/she assumes full responsibility of the loan.
+This loan is assumable upon the sale of the property to a new owner, if the new homeowner qualifies under GoodLeap's underwriting guidelines and if the assumption is approved by GoodLeap.
+GoodLeap holds the right to deny the assumption, even if the new homeowner qualifies under GoodLeap's underwriting guidelines.
 If he/she is not approved, then you must pay off the remaining balance of the GoodLeap loan.

 WHAT ARE THE BENEFITS TO ROLLING MY SOLAR LOAN INTO MY MORTGAGE?